You can create a Service Directory zone that allows your Google Cloud-based services to query your Service Directory namespace using Cloud DNS.

 - Under Networks, select one or more networks that can use the Service Directory zone.

-- Select the Region where the namespace you want to link lives.
+- Select the Region where the namespace that you want to link lives.

-- Select the Namespace you want to link.
+- Select the Namespace that you want to link.

 - Click Create.

-gcloud beta dns managed-zones create sd-zone \ --dns-name "dns-name" \ --description "this zone is backed by Service Directory" \ --visibility private \ --networks https://www.googleapis.com/compute/v1/projects/project_ID/global/networks/network \ --service-directory-namespace https://servicedirectory.googleapis.com/v1/projects/project_ID/locations/region/namespaces/namespace-name
+gcloud dns managed-zones create SD_ZONE \ --dns-name DNS_NAME \ --description DESCRIPTION \ --visibility private \ --networks https://www.googleapis.com/compute/v1/projects/project_ID/global/networks/network \ --service-directory-namespace https://servicedirectory.googleapis.com/v1/projects/project_ID/locations/region/namespaces/namespace-name

-- sd-zone is the name of the Service Directory zone you are creating.
+SD_ZONE: the name of the Service Directory zone that you are creating.

 us-east1.example.com., for the new zone.

-- https://www.googleapis.com/compute/v1/projects/project_ID/global/networks/network is the FQDN of the networks that can use the zone.
+- https://www.googleapis.com/compute/v1/projects/PROJECT_ID/global/networks/NETWORK: the FQDN of the networks that can use the zone.

-- https://www.servicedirectory.googleapis.com/v1/projects/project_ID/locations/region/registries/namespace-name is the FQDN of the namespace you are linking.
+- https://www.servicedirectory.googleapis.com/v1/projects/PROJECT_ID/locations/REGION/registries/NAMESPACE_NAME: the FQDN of the namespace that you are linking.

 At any point, you can delete a Service Directory zone.
 This deletion happens through Cloud DNS and has no effect on any associated Service Directory namespaces.
-The associated namespace continues to be available for look up via HTTP and gRPC.
+The associated namespace continues to be available for look up through HTTP and gRPC.
 For more information, see Delete a managed zone.